 Risk factors for developing mesothelioma include:

-- Increasing age: The risk of mesothelioma grows as people get older.
+- Increasing age: The risk of mesothelioma grows as people get older since it can take 50 years (or more) for the cancer to develop.
 About two-thirds of all people with mesothelioma are at least 65 years of age.
-This is partly because it takes decades for mesothelioma to develop.

 - Male gender: Men are four times more likely than women to develop mesothelioma.
-This is likely because more men are exposed to asbestos in the workplace.
+This is because more men were more commonly exposed to asbestos in the workplace.

 Knowing the risk factors of mesothelioma may give patients some insight into where their disease came from.
 In most cases, the greatest risk factor is occupational asbestos exposure.

-Being aware of your asbestos exposure history is crucial for getting access to compensation.
-Trust funds and VA benefits can help you pay for treatment and other costs.
-Mesothelioma patients are victims and shouldn’t hesitate to get help.
-Veterans should get help with VA benefits and learn about what free benefits are available to them.
+Mesothelioma patients shouldn’t hesitate to get help.
+Being aware of your asbestos exposure history is crucial for getting access to health care and compensation.
+Asbestos trust funds and VA benefits can help you pay for treatment and other expenses.